 Abbey Jamieson EASS Resident 2016

 This category of residency is restricted to Australian National University (ANU) ceramics graduates.
 It is an award presented annually by Canberra Potters’ Society as part of the ANU’s Emerging Artist Support Scheme (EASS) and is generally for a two-month residency.
-Students graduating in 2017 who would like to apply for the 2018 EASS residency should do so by 15th November 2017.
-The successful applicant will be announced simultaneously with the CPS EASS exhibition awards in December.
+Students graduating in 2018 who would like to apply for the 2019 EASS residency should do so by 15th November 2018.
+The successful applicant will be announced simultaneously with the CPS EASS exhibition awards in late November/early December.

 Applicants will need to include a letter of support from a tutor or supervisor confirming that the applicant is able to work safely and independently.